tytydraco/yessleep/out/Im_blind_and_that_sucks_sometimes.md

 ‘Please leave me alone!’
 I screamed with a hoarse voice.

 ‘Why?’
-I man’s voice was clear as day through the speakers.
+I heard man’s voice was clear as day through the speakers.
 Surprise caught me as I had not expected this person to talk back.

 ‘There’s nothing here for you to steal.
 Please go away.’
 I said.